cal-adapt/climakitae/README.md

 Climakitae
 ==========
-A python toolkit for retrieving, visualizing, and performing scientific analyses with data from the `Cal-Adapt Analytics Engine <https://analytics.cal-adapt.org>`_.
+A python toolkit for retrieving, visualizing, and performing scientific analyses with data from the [Cal-Adapt Analytics Engine](https://analytics.cal-adapt.org).

 **Note:** This package is in active development and should be considered a work in progress.